adsci/speedEST/src/text/multilayerPerceptron.md

 where $\bar{y} = \frac{1}{n} \sum_{i=1}^n y_i$ is the average target value.

-This score provides a measure of how well observed outcomes are replicated by the model, based on the proportion of total variation of outcomes explaned by the model.
+This score provides a measure of how well observed outcomes are replicated by the model, based on the proportion of total variation of outcomes explained by the model.
 The best possible $R^2$ score is $1.0$.
-Similar to the MAE, the *actual* predicted values arerecalculated from the z-scores before computation of the $R^2$ score.
+Similar to the MAE, the *actual* predicted values are recalculated from the z-scores before computation of the $R^2$ score.

 In the following table, the final values of the MAE (in km/h) for the training, validation and test sets are summarised.
 The $R^2$ score on the test set is given as well.

 ![SplitHere]()

-For completeness, the histogram and probability distribution of the residuals (differences between the true and predicted values) in the test set are presetented below.
+For completeness, the histogram and probability distribution of the residuals (differences between the true and predicted values) in the test set are presented below.
 It can be seen that the error has an approximately Gaussian distribution.

 ![SplitHere]()